-LOS ANGELES - The Lost Angeles Dodgers today announced that they will play host to their sixth annual LGBT Night at Dodger Stadium on Friday, June 8 (vs. ATL, 7:10 p.m.).
-A special event ticket package that includes a game ticket for the Dodgers' May 31, 7:10 p.m. game against the Phillies and an exclusive Dodger ¾ sleeve LGBT Shirt is available for purchase now.
+LOS ANGELES - The Los Angeles Dodgers will play host to their seventh annual LGBT Night at Dodger Stadium, presented by Blue Shield of California, on Friday, May 31, the team announced today.
+A special event ticket package that includes a game ticket for the Dodgers' May 31, 7:10 p.m. game against the Phillies and an exclusive Dodger LGBT-themed duffle bagis available for purchase now.

-For the second consecutive year, the Dodgers have partnered with LA Pride (lapride.org) and will host the official 2018 LA Pride kickoff party at Dodger Stadium beginning at 5:30 p.m. in the Right Field Plaza Bar and lasting until first pitch at 7:10 p.m.
-Produced by non-profit organization Christopher Street West, LA Pride is Southern California's biggest LGBTQ+ celebration, with the LA Pride Festival and LA Pride Parade taking place in West Hollywood on the weekend of June 9-10.
-This annual celebration, underscored by this year's powerful and deeply personal #JUSTBE theme, celebrates the LGBTQ+ community and its straight allies through music, art, and culture along with community activations and signature events, will feature Grammy-winning superstar Meghan Trainor and British electronic pop trio Years & Years as its headliners.
+For the third consecutive year, the Dodgers have partnered with LA Pride and will host the official 2019 LA Pride kickoff party at Dodger Stadium beginning at 5:30 p.m. in the Right Field Plaza Bar and lasting until first pitch at 7:10 p.m.
+Produced by non-profit organization Christopher Street West, LA Pride is Southern California's biggest LGBTQ+ celebration, with the LA Pride Festival and LA Pride Parade taking place in West Hollywood on the weekend of June 8-9.
+The festival, which celebrates the LGBTQ+ community and its straight allies through music, art, and culture along with community activations and signature events, will feature Grammy-winning superstar Meghan Trainor and British electronic pop trio Years & Years as its headliners.
 This year's powerful theme, #JUSTUNITE, recognizes that the work the LGBTQ+ community does together is ultimately what will make it stronger and more resilient than ever before.

-"We are thrilled to work with so many incredible partners for our sixth annual LGBT Night at Dodger Stadium," said Dodgers' Senior Vice President of Marketing, Communications and Broadcasting Erik Braverman.
-"I am especially proud of the support from the entire LGBTQ community in Southern California to make the Dodgers Pride Night one of the biggest in all of professional sports.
+"We are once again excited to work with so many incredible partners for our seventh annual LGBT Night at Dodger Stadium," said Dodgers' Senior Vice President of Marketing, Communications and Broadcasting Erik Braverman.
+"We look forward to creating a fun and memorable night as we strive to grow this annual event into the largest in all of professional sports.
 The Dodgers, with a long and well documented history of diversity, recognize the value of an inclusive environment."

 The Dodgers will welcome back many partners for this special night, including: